simonvandermeer/paladin/README.md

 # Paladin

+Hobby project for educational purposes where I am trying to train a reinforcement learning AI to play Crypt of the NecroDancer.
+Big chunk of this project is information retrieval and input into the application with some reverse engineering techniques.

 ## Running Crypt of the NecroDancer

 It's a lot easier to debug Paladin by running Crypt of the NecroDancer (CotN) in windowed mode.
 To run CotN in windowed mode through Steam set the launch options to the following: